grafana/loki/operator/docs/operator/alerts.md

 - Check the logs of the service that is panicking
 - Examine metrics for signs of failure

+## Loki Request Latency

+### Impact

+A service(s) is affected by slow request responses.

+### Summary

+A service(s) is slower than expected at processing data.

+### Severity

+`Critical`

+### Access Required

+- Console access to the cluster
+- Edit access to the deployed operator and Loki namespace:
+  - OpenShift
+    - `openshift-logging`
+    - `openshift-operators-redhat`

+### Steps

+- Check the logs of all the services
+- Check to ensure that the Loki components can reach the storage

 ## Loki Tenant Rate Limit